 Q: Tell us a quick funny story about your experience with the Norwegian National Team.

 A: A funny story from my trip was when the girls tried to show me how to play a certain card game but we couldn't understand each other.
 It was funny.

 If you are interested in joining the Development Academy, FC Virginia (FCV) is holding player trials/evaluations.
 Players are invited to trial with our Development Academy teams.
 Talent Identification Training Centers will also be held in 2019.
 Check out the link below.

 FC Virginia alum Emily Fox has been called in to the US Women’s National Team for a two-game European tour that will see the USA travel to face Portugal in Lisbon on Nov.
 8 (1 p.m.
 ET on ESPN2) and Scotland in Paisley on Nov.
 13 (2 p.m.
 ET on FS1 & UDN).
 Fox currently plays at UNC.

-“We are very proud of Emily,” said Christian Cziommer, FC Virginia Director.
+“We are very proud of Emily,” said Christian Cziommer, Technical Director of Elite Player Performance.
 “She has worked very hard her entire career to get to this level.
 We are proud to have played a part in her development and we are excited to see her compete with the USWNT.”